AdaCore/spark2014/docs/lrm/source/packages.rst

    cause freezing until the point where it is evaluated [, at which point everything that it might freeze has already been frozen].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.6 Initial_Condition aspect is equivalent to an assertion located at the very end of the package's body

 .. centered:: **Verification Rules**

 #.
 [The Initial_Condition aspect gives a proof obligation to show that the
    implementation of the ``package_specification`` and its body satisfy the predicate given in the Initial_Condition aspect.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.1.6 VR Initial_Condition generates proof obligation that must be satisfied after package's spec and body

 .. centered:: **Examples**